 Namibia – Gariep (Orange) River, South Africa

-We journey through the Northern Cape and Namaqualand today, making a stop off at the isolated town of Springbok to gather any last supplies.
-Once we have crossed the Namibian border, we arrive at our charming chalets that overlook the sparkling Orange River that creates a natural divider between South Africa and Namibia.
+Today we journey through the Northern Cape and Namaqualand, making a stop off at the isolated town of Springbok to gather a few last minute supplies.
+Once we have crossed the Namibian border, we arrive at our charming chalets that overlook the sparkling Orange River which creates a natural divider between South Africa and Namibia.

 Originally called the Nu Gariep (‘Great River’) by the native Nama people, the Orange River was named by Colonel Robert Gordon – a Dutch explorer who once commanded the Cape garrison for several years.
 It is said that Gordon named the river in honour of William of Orange, but a more popular belief is that it was simply named so because of its colour.
 Presently, it is known by its original name (Gariep River) and it the longest river throughout South Africa, stretching to a distance of 1800 kilometres.
 Rising in the Drakensberg mountains in Lesotho, where it is known as Sengu, it flows west through South Africa and out into the Atlantic Ocean once it reaches Alexander Bay.
 On its lengthy voyage, the river boasts a wide selection of beautiful landscapes.
 It passes through rough mountainous terrains and never-ending dune fields.
 The Orange forms part of the international border that runs between South Africa and Namibia, South Africa and Lesotho, and numerous provincial borders within South Africa.